UCSD-Historical-Enrollment-Data/webweg/README.md

 ## Wrapper Features
-A lot of the crucial things that you can do on WebReg can be done with this interface.
+A lot of the crucial things that you can do on WebReg can be done with this wrapper.
 For example, you're able to:
 - Get all possible classes in the quarter.
 - Search for classes based on some conditions (i.e. Advanced Search).
 - Get detailed information about a specific class (e.g. number of students